nickluong-dev/IOTO-webapp/README.md

 Working in a small team of three students, I was responsible for a multitude of things.
 I worked on:

 - Scraping politcal data for our database and API
-- Implementing legistlator/legislation pages
+- Implemented front-end legistlator/legislation pages
-- Implementing homepage/dashboard
+- Designed homepage/dashboard and legislator cards
-- Implementing news blog to display posts from medium.com
+- Created blog/news pages for team to post public articles
-- Implementing geolocation feature to display close by legislators
+- Implemented geolocation feature to display closest legislators using geolocation API
-- Implementing webcaching to improve user experience and decrease API requests
+- Implemented webcaching to improve user experience and decrease API requests
-- Implementing search feature
+- Developed search feature for quick legislator filtering
-- Implemented Codepipeline to streamline development pushes and deployments
+- Implemented CI/CD to streamline development pushes and deployments using AWS services

 ## Things we didn't get to/Could've improved
 - Implementing login/registration using AuthO and creating a backend database for tracking user data
 - More customizable graphs for more user interaction
 - Implementing provincial data (as of now the site uses federal data only)
-- Implementing likes/dislikes/follows
+- Implementing like/dislike/follow feature

 ## Built with
 - Javascript/Typescript